ppy/osu-wiki/wiki/Tournaments/TWC/2018/en.md

 ### Match Instructions

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
   - Room settings are osu!taiko, Team-Vs., Win Condition: 'Score'.
-Room name must be "TWC 2017: (TeamBlue) vs (TeamRed)".
+Room name must be "TWC 2017: (TeamRed) vs (TeamBlue)".
   - The team mentioned first in the room name must be the blue team, the team mentioned second in the room name must be the red team.

-2. Players are free to select up to two warm-up maps.
+2. Each team is free to select up to one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
 All maps must be osu!taiko specific maps.
 3. Each captain can ban **one beatmap** to be selected from the pool.
 These beatmaps are not allowed to be picked by any team in the entire match.
 4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
 5. Each captain must use "!roll" once in #multiplayer.